Die tote Stadt: Act 1 (in six scenes)

 Torn between his loyalty to Marie and his interest in Marietta he collapses into a chair and begins to hallucinate.
 He sees Marie's ghost step out of her portrait.
 She urges him to admit he is tempted by the other woman.

-Act 2
+Act 2 (in four scenes)

 From this point in the story until almost the end of the opera, the events are all part of a vision taking place in Paul's mind.